 - You may have an ultrasound or mammogram before your procedure to find the exact location of your lump.
 A guidewire may be placed in your breast to mark the location.
 You may get a shot of local anesthesia medicine to numb the area where your procedure will be done.
 You may also be given general anesthesia to keep you completely asleep during the procedure.

-- An incision will be made in your breast, and your caregiver will remove the lump.
+- An incision will be made in your breast, and your healthcare provider will remove the lump.
 A small amount of tissue around the lump, called a margin, will also be removed.
 The tissue will be sent to a lab for tests.
-Caregivers may x-ray the tissue taken to make sure the entire lump was removed.
+Healthcare providers may x-ray the tissue taken to make sure the entire lump was removed.
 Your cut will be closed with stitches, and a bandage will be put over your wound.
 The bandage will keep the area clean and dry to help prevent an infection.

 After your procedure:

 You may be taken to a room where you can rest.
-Caregivers will check your wound for bleeding.
+Healthcare providers will check your wound for bleeding.
 If you have pain, you may be given medicine to take away or decrease your pain.
-Do not get out of bed until caregivers say it is okay.
-Caregivers will tell you when you can go home.
+Do not get out of bed until healthcare providers say it is okay.
+Healthcare providers will tell you when you can go home.